How To Install Zone Coverage & Man Coverage In Football

 Deep Defenders: 2

-Cover 2 is useful to defend against teams that like to throw crossing routes or short routes.
+Cover 2 is useful to defend against offenses that like to throw crossing routes or short routes.
 It does, however, put a tremendous amount of stress on the deep defenders.
 Ultimately the 2 deep defenders are responsible for splitting the field in half.
 Each defender must cover 26.6 yards.

-Learn more about cover 2 here.
+Learn more about Cover 2 here.

 Cover 3